The program leading to the Bachelor of Science in Civil Engineering (BSCE) is accredited by the Engineering Accreditation Commission of ABET.

 - Our graduates continue learning and they grow into positions of responsibility.

-The Department has adopted the Student Outcomes from ABET (Criterion 3, labeled a through k below, with an additional one labeled l.
+The Department has adopted and added to the list of Student Outcomes from ABET, Criterion 3, labeled 1 through 7, below, with an additional one labeled 8.